Ks89/My-MEAN-website-server/README.md

 - all REST services will be available at http://localhost:3000
 - to stop use `npm run prod:stop`

+All REST webservices will be available at http://localhost:3000 for instance try with http://localhost:3000/api/projects

 ## Features
 Work in progress... (this is only an alpha, please be patient)